jemmy512/book-notes/CS/refactoring-2.md

     * Change the getter to return the result of invoking the getter of the new class.
     * Test.
     * Consider using `Rename Function` on the original accessors to better reflect what they do.
-    * Consider clarifying the role of the new object as a value or reference object by applying Change Reference to Value (252) or Change Value to Reference (256).
+    * Consider clarifying the role of the new object as a value or reference object by applying `Change Reference to Value` or Change Value to Reference (256).

 * Example
     ```js